antonyoung/Validators/README.md

 The database contains postcodes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
 While the solution is really simple as long you know your regular expressions.

-Started with an iban validator, rules, 10 European countries still has to be defined, add their additional tests and add in general the ibnan formatters.
+Started with an iban validator, rules, all European countries, except Ierland are correctly validated, have to add in general the ibnan formatters.

 ### Description